mickey-vershbow/my-express-boilerplate/readme.md

 - rename template.env to .env

-- make sure to replace MONGODB_URI with a working Mongo URL
+- make sure to replace MONGODB_URL with a working Mongo URL

 - enjoy!